FreeTubeApp/yt-comment-scraper/README.md

     time: String, // The time the comment was published.
 Written as "One day ago"
     numReplies: Number, // The number of replies found for the comment
     isHearted: Boolean, // If the video channel hearted the comment
-    replyToken: String // The continuation token needed for getCommentReplies() }],
+    replyToken: null
+  }],
-  continuation: String // The continuation token needed to get more replies from getComments()
+  continuation: String // The continuation token needed (instead of replyToken) to get more replies from getCommentReplies()
 ```
 ## Credits
 Thanks to egbertbouman for his/her Python [project](https://github.com/egbertbouman/youtube-comment-downloader) which guided this project through the difficult HTTP calls.